jiveshsurajbali/Calculator/README.md

 # Calculator

-A small project I started to transition myself from coding only doing problems solving challenges to building apps.
+A small project I started to transition myself from only doing small problem-solving challenges to building apps.